GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

 values should have been recorded, etc. Of course, as the data get larger our human ability to keep track will start to fail (and yes, it can fail for small data sets too).
-R will help you to examine your data so that you can have greater confidence in your analysis, and its reproducibility.
+R will help you to examine your data so that you can have greater confidence in your analysis and its reproducibility.

 !!! tip "Keeping your raw data separate"

     When you work with data in R, you are not changing the original file you loaded that data from.
-This is different than (for example) working with a spreadsheet program where changing the value of the cell leaves you one "save"-click away from overwriting the original file.
-You have to purposely use a writing function (e.g. `write.csv()`) to save data loaded into R. In that case, be sure to save the manipulated data into a new file.
+This is different from (for example) working with a spreadsheet program where changing the value of the cell leaves you one "save"-click away from overwriting the original file.
+You have to purposely use a writing function (e.g., `write.csv()`) to save data loaded into R. In that case, be sure to save the manipulated data into a new file.
 More on this later in the lesson.

-## Importing tabular data into R
+### Importing tabular data into R

 There are several ways to import data into R. For our purpose here, we will focus on using the tools every R installation comes with (so called